initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 {% include ads/article-ads.html %}
 &nbsp;

-We will begin with a simple Criteria Query and slowly build upon it more complex queries.
+We will begin with a simple Criteria Query and slowly try to build upon it.

 ```java
     public Long getStudentsCount() {